Hate Crimes in Florida

 The Florida State Legislature recognized that crimes based on prejudice or bias against a protected class of people have the potential to cause greater individual and societal harm.
 As a result, the Florida Legislature created enhanced penalties that could be used to charge individuals or groups of people for crimes that are classified as “hate crime.”

-The key to hate crime classification is the motivation of the person accused of the crime.
-If the criminal act was motivated simply by the defendant’s prejudice or hatred of the victim because of the victim’s perceived race, religion, ethnicity, or sexual orientation, the criminal act qualifies as a hate crime.
+The key to hate crime classification is considering the primary motivation of the person accused of the crime.
+If the criminal act was motivated primarily by the defendant’s prejudice or hatred of the victim because of the victim’s perceived race, religion, ethnicity, or sexual orientation, the criminal act qualifies as a hate crime.

 The reclassification of crimes as a hate crime requires that the record reflects that the defendant perceived, knew, or had reasonable grounds to know or perceive that the victim was within the class delineated in this section.